tohsakrat/save-and-load-draft-automatically/README.md

 ## Features

 - save/load drafts in browser storage automatically
-- save drafts online automatically(require fof/drafts)
+- ask for saving drafts online automatically(require fof/drafts)
 - move cursor to end when minimize the composr (That will help users who have habbits to minimize and quote)

 ## Installation